Last Updated on February 11, 2022 by Grow with Bovees

 Traditionally cords typically contain between 550 and 650 pieces of split, seasoned wood, depending on, as already mentioned, how well they’ve been cut and stacked, so that’s a rough maximum amount.

 This means that for a rick, you will get around 275 to 325 pieces from each rick or face cord of wood, although you can’t get an exact number.
+You can always count them as you load them into your firewood cart before use if you wanted to be sure.

 The Weight of a Face Cord or Rick of Wood